Jerami Grant NBA Preview vs. the Lakers

 Lakers 2022-23 Defensive Insights

-- Defensively, the Lakers allowed 116.6 points per contest last season, 20th in the NBA.
+- The Lakers were 20th in the NBA defensively last year, allowing 116.6 points per game.

-- In terms of rebounds, the Lakers were 25th in the league last year, conceding 44.9 per contest.
+- The Lakers conceded 44.9 rebounds on average last year, 25th in the NBA.

-- Conceding an average of 25.7 assists last year, the Lakers were the 15th-ranked team in the NBA.
+- The Lakers allowed 25.7 assists per game last season (15th in the league).

-- The Lakers allowed 12.5 made 3-pointers per game last year, 18th in the league in that category.
+- Giving up 12.5 made three-pointers per contest last year, the Lakers were 18th in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!